WHAT IS HAEMATURIA?

 Hence, Hematuria does not strictly present as “red urine” as explained above.

-Similarly, it is important to understand that there are other reasons too, for our urine to appear “reddish” apart from blood in urine.
-These could range from being the side-effect of certain medicines to beetroot consumption in people.
-Discussing the other causes of red urine is beyond the scope of this article.
+Similarly, it is important to understand that apart from blood in urine, our urine may appear “reddish” from other reasons too.
+These could range from being the side-effect of certain medicines to consuming beetroot (in some people).
+This article focuses solely on red urine due to leakage of blood in urine.

 WHICH CONDITIONS CAUSE HAEMATURIA?